Huel Bar Review | 3.1 Here to Solve All Issues

 Now, going back to the bars, let’s discuss one of the most important aspects: the price.

-This will vary according your region (US, UK, EU), how many you buy (there’s bulk discount), and whether you are subscribed (10% discount).
+This will vary according your region (US, UK, EU), how many you buy (there’s bulk discount), and whether you are subscribed (20% discount in the US, 10% in Europe).

-However, in all regions bars come in boxes of 15, and you need to purchase at least 2.
+However, in all regions bars come in boxes of 12, and you need to purchase at least 2 boxes (£66 for both).
+Alternatively, you can try them as an add-on when you buy other Huel products (as single bars).

 EU (€)UK (£)US ($)